North Alabama Girls On the Run Needs Coaches & Runners for Spring Season

 I was so impressed with GOTR that I became a substitute coach for the Fall season.
 My daughter signed up again in the spring and I became a full time coach for her school’s team.
 Getting to spend ten weeks with that team was an experience I can’t put into words.
 I watched the girls’ self-confidence and inter-personal skills grow over the season.
 I was moved every week by the depth of their answers and the emotions they were willing to share with one another.
 At the end of every practice the girls get in a circle, put their hands in the middle, and yell “Girls on the Run is so much fun!”
 I could tell by the huge smiles on their faces that they meant it every week.
 I am now the program director for North Alabama GOTR because I’ve seen first-hand the positive impact GOTR teams have.

 If you have a 3rd-5th grade girl, I highly recommend you check out this amazing program.
-Registration is open now for the Fall session.
-There are 10 sites with teams for the fall (8 in Madison County and 2 in the Shoals area).
-GOTR is also looking for coaches for the fall season and new sites for the spring season.
+Registration is open now for the Spring 2021 session.
+GOTR is also looking for coaches for the Spring & Fall seasons.
 If you or a girl you know would like to get involved, more information can be found at www.gotrnorthal.org.

 North Alabama Girls On the Run Details